solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/enrich_access_logs/_index.md

 {{< /highlight >}}

 #### Test our configuration
-To test that our configuration has been correctly picked up by Gloo, let's execute our `curl` command again:
+To test that our configuration has been correctly picked up by Gloo Edge, let's execute our `curl` command again:

 ```shell
 curl $(glooctl proxy url)/get | jq